 The patrimony of St. Peter and Paul's Cathedral includes old icons, including an icon of wonders of the Mother of God, gospels, epitaphs, objects of worship made of precious materials, and the relics of three saints.

 In December 2001, the Cathedral of Saints Peter and Paul was declared the archbishopric church of monastic character.
 Since then, the services have been celebrated twice a day, morning and evening, by monks who live in the Archbishop's Palace near the cathedral.

-Here you can find the address of the Saint Peter and Paul Constanta Orthodox Cathedral:
+Here you will find the address of the Orthodox Cathedral of Saints Peter and Paul Constanța:

 25 Archdiocese Street, Constanţa

 Hotel Park supports the promotion of Constanta and Mamaia resorts by providing all necessary information to tourists and not only.